 When Will You Need Water Pipe Replacements for Copper?

-Because plumbing pipes made from copper will eventually corrode and decay over decades of use, they’ll eventually need to be replaced to prevent leaks, water damage, and other serious problems.
+Because plumbing pipes including water main supply line made from copper will eventually corrode and decay over decades of use, they’ll eventually need to be replaced to prevent leaks, water damage, and other serious problems.
 So when do you need to replace your copper piping?

 - Flexibility.
 PEX pipes are much more flexible than copper or other metals, which helps make them easier for plumbing companies in New Jersey to install.